-In case cell service goes down, the satellite phone on site can also receive text messages from those who wish to reach you with an important message.
-Feel free to share the following direction for sending a text message to this phone.
-Please let them know that messages should only be sent to the satellite phone if they are not able to get through via the cell number first.
+In case cell service and internet go down, the satellite phone on site can also receive text messages from those who wish to reach you with an urgent message.
+This option should only be utilized if they cannot get a message through via email or on the cell numbers provided first.
+Feel free to share the following directions for sending a text message to this phone.